chef-boneyard/chef-fundamentals/slides/adding-a-new-node/01_slide.md

 Integrating a new node into the infrastructure is easy with knife bootstrap.

-We’ll add a load balancer that will sit in front of the web server.
+We'll add a load balancer that will sit in front of the web server.

 # Add Load Balancer